apatheticdamn/atyper/README.md

-# ATyper
+# KTyper

-ATyper is a simple web-based typing test application where users can practice their typing skills by typing out provided quotes.
+KTyper is a simple web-based typing test application where users can practice their typing skills by typing out provided quotes.

 ## Features